 According to the National Restaurant Association, restaurant income tax rates can reach as high as the 30% range, depending on business structure (sole proprietor, LLC, etc.).
 In an industry that lives or dies by razor-thin margins, tax preparation and planning is an essential survival skill.

-There’s no denying that income taxes are part of doing business.
+Income taxes are part of doing business.
 In the restaurant world, preparing income taxes is like assembling an intricate formal banquet — pulling ingredients from all of your front- and back-of-house operations together and spreading them out for the Internal Revenue Service (IRS) to review.
-(We’ll leave you to tease out the metaphor comparing the IRS to a food critic.)

 More than profits and sales, your tax forms are the summation of your business activities, including: